abbbi/abbbi.github.io/_posts/2025-02-25-nbdkit-pbs.md

 For example, to test-boot a virtual machine snapshot directly from a backup.
-NBD suits that usecase quite well, so i quickly put a nbdkit plugin together that can be used to access virtual machine disk backups from proxmox backup server via NBD.
+NBD suits that usecase quite well, so i quickly put a nbdkit plugin together that can be used for this.

 The available [golang
 bindings](https://github.com/elbandi/go-proxmox-backup-client) for the proxmox